pieter/chef-lighttpd/README.md

 LICENSE
 =======

-Author:: Jeremy Bingham (<jeremy@dailykos.com>) Copyright:: 2011-2013, Kos Media, LLC
+Original Author:: Jeremy Bingham (<jeremy@dailykos.com>) Change:: Pieter de Bie <pieter@frim.nl>
+Copyright:: 2011-2013, Kos Media, LLC & others

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.